zirtec12/Flipper_Zero-BadUsb/Instructions.md

   * <em> If the Flipper prints random errors like this you should check the ``text file``.
 The most common thing causing this error is apparently a ``random blank line`` between the commands.
 Otherwise, make sure there is no line containing the ``"LOCALE .."`` command.
 It doesn't properly work on the Flipper, yeah I do not know why that is.
 If there is still an error, look at the line where the error is coming from and make sure there is no ``space`` at the beginning of the line. </em>

-* I hope that you have found a solution for your problem if you are reading this.
+* I hope that you find a a solution for your problem.
 If you need help feel free to always contact me via Discord or Email.

 ## Meta